-If the Elimination of Supermajority Voting Requirements Amendment is approved by the Company's stockholders and implemented by the Company, (i) any amendment to the Certificate of Incorporation will be approved in accordance with the requirements of the laws of the State of Delaware, which, in most cases, will require the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority Voting Requirements Amendment, it will be come effective upon the filing of a Certificate of Amendment to our Certificate of Incorporation setting forth the Elimination of Supermajority Voting Requirements Amendment.
-In addition, we intend to file a Restated Certificate of Incorporation to integrate the Elimination of Supermajority Voting Requirements Amendment discussed above (if approved) and the Federal Forum Selection for the Securities Act Claims Amendment discussed below (if approved) into a single document.
-The Board reserves the right to elect to abandon the Elimination of Supermajority Voting Requirements Amendment, is no longer in the best interests of the Company and its stockholders.
+If the Elimination of Supermajority Voting Requirements Amendment is approved by the Company's stockholders and implemented by the Company, (i) any amendment to the Certificate of Incorporation will be approved in accordance with the requirements of the laws of the State of Delaware, which, in most cases, will require the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote on the amendment and (ii) the affirmative vote of a majority of the then-outstanding shares of stock of the Company entitled to vote will be required for our stockholders to amend or repeal, in whole or in part, our Bylaws.
+If our stockholders approve the Elimination of Supermajority Voting Requirements Amendment, it will become effective upon the filing of a Certificate of Amendment to our Certificate of Incorporation setting forth the Elimination of Supermajority Voting Requirements Amendment with the Delaware Secretary of State, which we anticipate doing as soon as practicable following stockholder approval of the Elimination of Supermajority Voting Requirements Amendment.
+In addition, we intend to file a Restated Certificate of Incorporation to integrate the Elimination of Supermajority Voting Requirements Amendment (if approved), the Declassification Amendment discussed above (if approved) and the Federal Forum Selection for the Securities Act Claims Amendment discussed below (if approved) into a single document.
+The Board reserves the right to elect to abandon the Elimination of Supermajority Voting Requirements Amendment, if it determines, in its sole discretion, that the Elimination of Supermajority Voting Requirements Amendment is no longer in the best interests of the Company and its stockholders.
 If the Board were to exercise such discretion, we will publicly disclose that fact, and the Company's current voting standards relating to these proposed amendments will remain in place.